On Jun 17, 2006, at 3:07, Daniel S. wrote:

 help with that, unless we’re going completely minimalistic.

 You don’t even need to ‘tweak RDoc,’ as it happens.
 Having gotten

-rather exasperated with the current default of little frames across the
+somewhat exasperated with the current default of little frames across

 simply a default template.
 Dig down to

 not only the default ‘jamis.rb’ template but a number of alternatives

 lurking therin.
 (Replace /usr/local/lib with your ruby root